Vikram310/Credit-Line-Extension/README.md

 # Credit-Line-Extension

-Problem Statement:
-LoanTap is an online platform committed to delivering customized loan products to millennials.
+An online platform which is committed to delivering customized loan products to millennials.
 They innovate in an otherwise dull loan segment, to deliver instant, flexible loans on consumer friendly terms to salaried professionals and businessmen.

 The data science team at LoanTap is building an underwriting layer to determine the creditworthiness of MSMEs as well as individuals.
 LoanTap deploys formal credit to salaried individuals and businesses 4 main financial instruments: